The "easiest" way to change

 poor me, I don’t.

-good me, I’ll pleasure-seek by eating, watching video, whatever if takes that’s easy, to make me feel like doing it.
+good me, I’ll avoid by seeking the pleasure of eating, watching video, whatever if takes that’s easy, to make me feel like doing it.

 poor me, it doesn’t work and now I’m farther behind schedule.